-Last time I counted, there were at least 975 named cannabis strains offered by seed and clone companies worldwide.
-Obviously I haven’t grown all or even most of those strains.
-However, I have grown strains from more than a hundred marijuana seeds companies, and I network with growers who’ve grown strains from dozens of companies different than the ones I’ve bought from.
+Last time we counted, there were at least 975 named cannabis strains offered by seed and clone companies worldwide.
+Obviously we haven’t grown all or even most of those strains.
+However, our team has grown strains from more than a hundred marijuana seeds companies, and I network with growers who’ve grown strains from dozens of companies different than the ones I’ve bought from.

 You deserve to get the results advertised when you invest your valuable money, time and risk growing weed.
-The good news is you can look to Growing Marijuana Perfectly to discover the finest cannabis seed strains and breeders.
+The good news is you can count on Growing Marijuana Perfectly to discover the finest cannabis seed strains and breeders.

 The Fastest Jack Herer Haze Ever

 Auto Cindy Jack was created by a Dutch Passion breeding project in concert with Spain’s Buddha Seeds company, another breeder known for creating quality cannabis seeds.
-Dutch Passion told me their company likes to work with top-rank collaborators such as Jorge Cervantes, Buddha Seeds, The CBD Crew, The Joint Doctor and others who know how to do creative breeding of exceptional cannabis strains.
+Dutch Passion works with top-rank collaborators such as Jorge Cervantes, Buddha Seeds, The CBD Crew, The Joint Doctor and others to do creative breeding of exceptional cannabis strains.

 Growing Auto Cinderella Jack Outdoors & Indoors

 I’ve grown Auto Cinderella Jack plants from seeds ordered at different times over a three-year period.

 The 100% germination rate and uniform phenotype consistency I got from these plants indicates that multiple batches of seeds were very strictly quality-controlled.